-1917: The East St. Louis Riot
+1917: The East St. Louis Massacre

 Big Idea

-When Black workers were hired by an East Saint Louis Aluminum Ore company as strikebreakers White workers responded by rioting, burning down buildings, and shooting African Americans as they sought to flee (Waxman, 2020).
+In July of 1917, when Black workers were hired by an East Saint Louis Aluminum Ore company as strikebreakers White workers responded by rioting, burning down buildings, and shooting African Americans as they sought to flee (Waxman, 2020).
 Trapped inside burning buildings many Black men, women, and children died inside from the fire or from incoming bullets.
 Rioters stoned African American women to death on the street and shot two infants in the head (Campbell, p.
 22).
 Between thirty-nine and two hundred Black people died during the uprising and “three hundred homes and commercial buildings” were destroyed (Campbell, p.
 22).

 Below is an excerpt from one of the accounts of a Black woman in East Saint Louis: